Globalization, urban changes and Seoul's dreams: A global perspective on contemporary Seoul

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Kim, Yeong-Hyun, "Globalization, urban changes and Seoul's dreams: A global perspective on contemporary Seoul" (1998).
-Geography - Dissertations.
+Geography and the Environment - Dissertations.
 27.